its-ericjones/jeopardy-web-app/README.md

 *Question and answer screen with team selection and scoring controls*

 ## Getting Started
+1. **Open the game**:
+    - Download the ZIP folder containing all files (green button at the top of this page)
+    - Open `jeopardy.html` in a web browser (the default when double clicking any .html file)

 ![Main Screen](screenshots/updated-main-page.png)

-1. **Create new game, upload a draft in progress, or use an existing game board**:
+2. **Create new game, upload a draft in progress, or use an existing game board**:

    **Option A: Create new game**
    - Click 'Create' on the home screen